EddieJ03/WhisperMac/README.md

 3. Go to `Blackhole 2ch` in Audio MIDI, and make sure Output format is 48,000 Hz and Primary value is 1.0:
 ![Audio MIDI Blackhole](./images/audiomidiblackhole.png)

+> [!IMPORTANT]
-Now every time you want audio to go to both speakers and Blackhole, just change the Sound output:
+> Now every time you want audio to go to both speakers and Blackhole, just change the Sound output:
 ![Change sound output](./images/audiooutput.png)

+> [!WARNING]
-NOTE: in Multi-Ouput Device output, the volume will NOT be able to be changed.
+> In Multi-Ouput Device output, the volume will NOT be able to be changed.
 You must change the volume of the speaker first before switching to Multi-Ouput Device.

 ### Setting Up Xcode